Daan Klomp

-Daan Klomp (born 10 August 1998) is a Dutch professional footballer who plays as a centre back for Canadian Premier League club Cavalry FC.
+Daan Klomp (born 10 August 1998) is a Dutch professional footballer who plays as a defender for Canadian Premier League club Cavalry FC.

 Early life

-He began playing youth football with VV Bevelanders, before moving to JVOZ (Jeugd Voetbal Opleiding Zeeland).
+He began playing youth football with VV Bevelanders, before moving to JVOZ (Jeugd Voetbal Opleiding Zeeland), where he transitioned to playing centre-back and defensive midfielder, after previously playing as a forward.
 Afterwards, he joined the youth system of NAC Breda, where he spent three years before signing a professional contract.
 During pre-season of the 2016-17 season, he began to train with the first team.